 In 2016 the Garden of Dreams integrated a small museum, library (needs renovation) and improved its WiFi throughout.
 However between 2017-2019 it seems the museum has once again fallen into a state of disrepair whilst entry fees have increased.

 Within the Garden of Dreams you'll have several leisurely things to do.
 First and foremost come the gardens.
 There are numerous seats throughout the gardens that you can sit and relax on or read a book.
 Or for those that like to people watch the garden usually has more local people than tourists.

 From students, whose wealthy parents can afford the entrance fees, to courting couples looking for some privacy the garden's walls hold many a whisper and coy smile.
-The gardens were well tended in 2018-2019 and improved which has boosted the overall appearence of the area.
+The gardens were well tended in 2018-2019 and improved which has boosted the overall appearance of the area.

-Special events are often held in The Garden of Dreams with the small ground level greek styled amphitheater often used for plays, singing and contests.
+Special events are often held in The Garden of Dreams with the small ground level Greek styled amphitheater often used for plays, singing and contests.

 Address: Kaiser Mahal, Tridevi Marg Kathmandu, Nepal